tenta-browser/chromium-crosswalk/components/offline_pages/core/prefetch/store/README.md

 semantics.
 This is how result is made available on the foreground thread.
 ResultCallback takes over ownership of the passed in result.

+If the database fails to initialize, the RunCallback isn't called and instead, the default_value provided to Execute is passed to the ResultCallback.

 ```cpp
 void ExampleResultCallback(bool success) {
   if (!success) {